Welcome! Below you will see all of our current opportunities.

 - Any unused funds will be forfeited unless arrangements have been made with PCEF Program Staff prior to the end of the school year.

-- Keep in mind that the grant award is the amount that PCEF will contribute to your program/project.
-Please keep track of your expenses and don’t go over budget!
+- The grant award is the amount that PCEF will contribute to your program/project.
+Please don’t go over budget!
+It is your responsibility to keep track of your spending.

 If Awarded Funding, Grantees Agree to the Following:

 - Acknowledge PCEF support of the program.
-Responsibility of the Program Manger.
+Responsibility of the Program Manager.

 - Include the PCEF logo on all marketing and promotional materials for their program.